cry-inc/e57/README.md

 but also as a set of usefuls tools when working with E57 files:

 * `e57-check-crc` to validate all the CRC32 checksums in an E57 file.
 This helps to detect corrupt files upfront before evaluating the actual content of the file.
+* `e57-extract-scan-info` to extract some metadata for all scans/point clouds into a CSV file.
 * `e57-extract-xml` to quickly extract the XML document that contains all the metadata of the E57 file.
 * `e57-from-xyz` to generate a E57 file from a unstructured XYZ ASCII point cloud file.
 * `e57-to-image` to export the 2D row/column grids of structured point clouds inside E57 files to planar PNG images.